Westfund is a member-owned health fund – Full policy review and comparison

 Extras Only Cover

-Three levels of extras cover are available from Westfund: Platinum, Gold and Value.
+Two levels of stand alone extras cover are available from Westfund:

 Are there any additional benefits?